partiql/partiql-docs/RFCs/0033-graph-query.md

-In the context of this RFC, the notion of a PartiQL value has been extended, according to RFC-0025, to include graph values, while the notion of an expression is being extended by adding graph matching expressions.
+In the context of this RFC, the notion of a PartiQL value has been extended, according to RFC-0025, to include graph values, while the notion of an expression is being extended in this RFC by adding graph matching expressions.
 Furthermore, a graph matching expression can contain PartiQL expressions, notably within filtering `WHERE` clauses.
 They, in turn, can contain graph-specific predicates like `IS DIRECTED` and